 Finding, researching and writing content for my blog went on in jerks and jolts.

 Lack of experience in writing online copy shrieked and screeched at all my efforts.
 I wrote, edited, rewrote, edited and went on in this loser circle.

 Exhausted by my lack of progress, I prowled Google.
 It did not fail me.
 Read on to see the gems I found ……

 Here are the resources I used to start posting content on my blog.

 5.1 How to write Oustanding Blog Posts that Google and your Readers will Love by Meera Kothand.

 This post is a must-read for new bloggers.
 She gives a zillion tried and tested blogging tips and tricks that a newbie would be insane to ignore.

 Meera’s Blog Writing Template is a winner.
 Like slicing a pie into quarters, the outline helps organize fragmented ideas into bite-sized chunks.
-Easy to work from.
+Super easy to work from.

 Google also led me to stumble upon Henneke Duistermaaat’s blog.
-She proved to be my savior in shaping my writing skills.
+She proved to be my saviour in shaping my writing skills.

 Out went frilly adjectives and useless adverbs.
 In came Thesaurus, my new BFF.